 Hurricanes bring lots of water damage and debris with them.
 While the severity can vary from storm to storm and based on your location, it’s always important to address the situation as soon as possible after the hurricane passes.

 The excess water following a storm attracts mosquitoes, termites, ants, cockroaches, and other pests.
 Sometimes there isn’t much to be done about this floodwater, but try to do what you can if it’s manageable.
 For example, dumping out any water that collected – that could be in anything from tarps covering items to a recycling bin to a tire.
 If water has collected in it, do your best to drain it.
 You may need to wait for the soil in your yard to dry out a bit.

 You’ll also need to remove any debris around your house.
 Pests and critters can use debris as a highway into your home if it’s in contact with the exterior.
 Depending on the type of debris, it could also be a food source.

 No matter the situation, the most important thing is to prioritize your safety.
 Be sure to confirm the conditions are safe for you to go outside and take proper precautions.

 Throughout the year, different pests peak in different seasons.
 Florida’s summer bugs are aplenty.
 The most dangerous pest in the world (and unsurprisingly, Florida’s most dangerous pest, too) is the mosquito.
-That fact coupled with the immense increase mosquitoes during hurricane season signals the importance of understanding a bit more about them so you can protect yourself.
+That fact, coupled with the immense increase in mosquitoes during hurricane season, signals the importance of understanding a bit more about them so you can protect yourself.